 The pod network is a flat network space where every pod in the cluster receives its own unique IP address.
 This network is managed by the Container Network Interface (CNI) plugin.
 The CNI plugin is responsible for wiring each pod into the cluster network.

 This design allows pods to communicate directly with each other using their IP addresses, regardless of which node they are running on.
-However, these pod IPs are ephemeral.
-This means the IPs are destroyed when the pod is destroyed and a new IP address is assigned when a new pod is created.
+However, these pod IP addresses are ephemeral.
+This means the IP addresses are destroyed when the pod is destroyed and a new IP address is assigned when a new pod is created.
 Because of this, you should never rely on pod IP addresses directly for long-lived communication.

 A service is a networking object that provides a single, stable virtual IP address, called a ClusterIP, and a DNS name for a logical group of pods.

-When a request is sent to a service’s ClusterIP, OKD automatically load-balances the traffic to one of the healthy pods backing that service.
-It uses Kubernetes labels and selectors to keep track of which pods belong to which service.
+When a request is sent to a the ClusterIP of the service, OKD automatically load balances the traffic to one of the healthy pods backing that service.
+OKD uses Kubernetes labels and selectors to keep track of which pods belong to which service.
 This abstraction makes your applications resilient because individual pods can be created or destroyed without affecting the applications trying to reach them.

-Pods communicate directly using the unique IP addresses assigned by the pod network.
+Pods communicate directly by using the unique IP addresses assigned by the pod network.
 A pod on one node can send traffic directly to a pod on another node without any network address translation (NAT).
 This direct communication model is efficient for services that need to exchange data quickly.
-Applications can simply target another pod’s IP address to establish a connection.
+Applications can simply target the IP address of another pod to establish a connection.

 Pods need a reliable way to find each other because pod IP addresses are ephemeral.
 OKD uses CoreDNS, a built-in DNS server, to provide this service discovery.